Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Features/ServiceFeatureTable_ManualCache/README.md

 1. Set the `ServiceFeatureTable.featureRequestMode` property of the service feature table to `Enums.FeatureRequestModeManualCache` before the table is loaded.
 2. Load the table.
-3. Call `PopulateFromService` on the table to request features.
+3. Call `populateFromService` on the table to request features.

 ## Relevant API